-I’m back, as promised to share another bi-fold door project with you.
-Yesterday I showed you a shutter shelf I made with 1/2 of a bi-folding door.
-Today’s project is really simple once you locate some doors and cut them in half.
+I'm sharing a shutter DIY fireplace screen!
+Do you remember the shutter shelf I made with ½ of a bi-folding door.
+This project is really simple once you locate some doors and cut them in half.

 DIY Fireplace Screen